What grades are offered at the school?

 Which subjects are offered?

-We offer English (phonics-based reading, writing, and grammar), mathematics, nature study, Bible, geography, history, music, and art.
+We offer English (phonics-based reading, composition, and grammar), mathematics, nature study, Bible, geography, history, music, and art.
 Starting in 3rd Grade, students begin taking Latin.
 Beginning in 6th grade, students attend PE for gymnastic and sports training.

 Where is the school located?

 In the education wing of Augusta Road Baptist Church, 1823 Augusta Street.
+Beginning in the 2017-2018 school year, we will meet at St. Matthew United Methodist Church, 701 Cleveland St.

 What is the tuition for 2016-2017?